 Takes this button from the sales page for the book The Renegade Diet:

-He could’ve used “Send Me the List” as most people would do, but “Unlock” makes it sound a lot more intriguing, like you’re getting access to something that’s been kept hidden away.
+He could’ve used “Send Me the List” as most people would do, but the specific word “Unlock” makes it sound a lot more intriguing — like you’re getting access to something that’s been kept hidden away.

 Your author bio is another extremely important part of your marketing.

-When you guest post for another blog, your author bio has the difficult job of making readers want to know more about you so they click through to your site.
+When you guest post for another blog (or write a paid article as a freelancer), your author bio has the difficult job of making readers want to know more about you so they click through to your site.

 That means your author bio needs to spark attention and interest.
 And you usually only get three sentences, so you need to carefully consider the words you use.